Establishing Parentage and Paternity

 There are several ways to confirm or contest the identity of a presumed parent (often a father or former partner) of a child in court.
 A man may, but does not necessarily, lose his status as a presumed father if it is proven that he is not the biological father.
 This means that biology should not be the court's only concern in determining parentage.
 When paternity or parentage is disputed, a court may have to conduct a trial to determine whether or not a legally cognizable parental relationship exists between an adult and child.
 In a nutshell - a DNA test, a birth certificate, or a relationship with the child may not be sufficient to avoid a Court battle if other potential mothers or fathers are competing for a role in the child's life.

 Contact us today to learn more about how to ensure your parental rights are protected.

 This is a rapidly expanding and complex area of the law.
-Russo & Prince, LLP is one of the most experienced offices in the area in litigating and advising clients regarding contested paternity matters.
+Russo & Prince is one of the most experienced offices in the area in litigating and advising clients regarding contested paternity matters.
 Contact us today to see how we can help you with your parentage or paternity matter.

 Do I need to establish parentage?

 Establishing legal parentage will be very important for a child if his or her parents become separated or divorced, in the future, or if they were never married or lived together.
 It allows the child to be legally entitled to receive child support and gives both parents the legal right to make important legal decisions regarding the child.
 Establishing parentage is something couples should do as soon as possible - and they should not wait until they separate and things fall apart to protect their rights.